react-ga/react-ga/README.md

 #### ga.modalview(modalName)

-A modal view is often an equivilent to a pageview in our UX, but without a change in URL that would record a standard GA pageview.
-For example, a 'contact us' modal may be accessible from any page in a site, even if we don't have a standalone 'contact us' page on it's own URL.
+A modal view is often an equivalent to a pageview in our UX, but without a change in URL that would record a standard GA pageview.
+For example, a 'contact us' modal may be accessible from any page in a site, even if we don't have a standalone 'contact us' page on its own URL.
 In this scenario, the modalview should be recorded using this function.

 ###### Example